Market Spotlight: Houses of Character

 Many converted properties enjoy ample outside space and are fitted with a swimming pool and dining area ideal for entertainment, making for highly attractive homes.
 Historic palazzos, particularly those in Valletta are all the more being sought after to be turned into boutique style accommodation.

-For more information about houses of character and property investment in Malta, kindly direct your request to firstname.lastname@example.org or visit our website.
+For more information about houses of character and property investment in Malta, kindly direct your request to email@example.com or view our houses of character listings.